NoriSte/feature-first-hasura-console-poc/README.md

 *(here is a [good summary by @beaussan](https://hasurahq.slack.com/archives/C0423EHN686/p1676297462152259?thread_ts=1676291643.033329&cid=C0423EHN686) about the current situation).*

-All of the abovementioned points concur in showing some features or not, in trying to upsell Hasura to the customers, etc.
+All of the above-mentioned points concur in showing some features or not, in trying to upsell Hasura to the customers, etc.
 </details>

 <details id="the-problem">